What do you want to learn?

 3. Origin and destination of the package

-No matter how heavy your package is, carriers will use the origin and destination of the package to calculate how far you’re shipping, and whether you are crossing any country/region borders.
-Generally, the further the distance, the higher the cost of shipping.
+No matter how heavy your package is, couriers will use the origin and destination of the package to calculate which shipping zone you’re shipping to — the further away it is, the higher the zone, and the higher the zone, the higher the cost of shipping.

-Each carrier has its own rules, and the one you use will heavily influence your cost, based on what you’re shipping.
-Some carriers are more friendly than others when it comes to weight, size, and fragility — we’ll go more into detail about that in the next section.
+Each courier has its own rules, and the one you use will heavily influence your cost, based on what you’re shipping.
+Some couriers are more friendly than others when it comes to weight, size, and fragility — we’ll go more into detail about that in the next section.

 5. Type of service being used

 Are you planning on offering international shipping?
 Next day delivery?
-Each of these is important to consider when choosing a carrier.
+2-day shipping?
+Overnight?
+Each of these is important to consider when choosing a courier.

 Calculate costs of shipping large or heavy items

-Here are all the calculators and reference pages from major carriers:
+Here are all the calculators and reference pages from major couriers:

-- Royal Mail — Postage rates and prices reference page
+- USPS — Postage rates and prices reference page

 - DHL — Shipping quote estimation page

-Best ways to ship heavy and large items (+ top carriers compared)
+Best ways to ship heavy and large items (+ top couriers compared)

 There are quite a few big-name players in the heavy-weight and oversized shipping game.
 Each one offers at least one good option for certain types of packages, but not all are cost-effective shipping options.
 Picking the right one can be the difference between being in the red or in the black, so read on to see which ones offer the right mix for you.

-However, while the carriers/shippers who cater to smaller businesses and individual customers post their prices publicly (DPD, Royal Mail, DHL), carriers that work with larger businesses on a larger scale tend not to post their high-volume prices publicly.
+However, while the couriers/shippers who cater to smaller businesses and individual customers post their prices publicly (USPS, UPS, FedEx), couriers that work with larger businesses on a larger scale tend not to post their prices publicly (FedEx Freight, DHL).